What's Inside?

 No, the law specifically requires legal marriage.

 You can use your paternity leave before, during, or after your wife gives birth.
-You can even split it up—for example, take a day in advance and use the rest afterward.
+You can even split it up.
+For example, take a day in advance and use the rest afterward.
 Just make sure to use it within 60 days of delivery.

 RA 8187 provides that fathers should file for paternity leave within 60 days after their child is born.